We live in unequal times.

 Fortunately, however, this uniqueness of the American experience might guide us in the search for a solution.
 In an era of globalization, America’s exceptionalism with respect to inequality has pushed a number of prominent economists to leave their comfort zone, compelling them to consider a thorny, outsider variable – US policy.
 And this change in tactics has been a rude awakening.

-When the economist Joseph Stiglitz changed his focus to policy in 2012, he could see the roots of inequality virtually everywhere.
+When the economist Joseph Stiglitz changed his focus from economics to policy in 2012, he could see the roots of inequality virtually everywhere.
 From patent legislation, to health care, corporate law, and regulation governing banks and monopolies, Stiglitz appeared almost overwhelmed at the discovery.
-Still, having long poo-pooed the idea of Adam Smith's invisible hand, he was particularly primed for embracing the powerful and visible hand of U.S. legislation.
+Still, having long poo-pooed the idea of Adam Smith’s invisible hand, he was particularly primed for embracing the powerful and visible hand of U.S. legislation.

 Better still, this revelation (which Bill Clinton might suggest to be “the politics, stupid”) has made the culling of other, purely economic ideas trivial.
 Previously, economists have suggested that our inequality has been driven by technological change, globalization, the gig economy, the conversion away from a gold standard, etc. And while these ideas had long been picked apart for various other reasons (e.g. these same factors do not cause inequality in other advanced economies), they now crumble under this new rubric of policy.
 This is because no other proposed solution can explain the vast changes in legislation, but these changes in legislation go a long way toward explaining the rise in inequality.